 - stock options (including both incentive and non-qualified stock options);

 - stock appreciation rights ("SARs");

 - restricted stock and restricted stock units;

 - performance awards of cash, stock or property;

 - dividend equivalents;

-- other stock grants; and
+- · other stock grants; and

 - other stock-based awards.

 Awards may be granted alone, in addition to, in combination with or in substitution for, any other award granted under the 2007 Plan or any other compensation plan.
 Awards can be granted for no cash consideration or for cash or other consideration as determined by the committee or as required by applicable law.
 Awards may provide that upon the grant or exercise thereof, the holder will receive shares of our common stock or other securities or property, or any combination of these, in a single payment or installments.
 The exercise price per share under any stock option and the grant price of any SAR will be determined by the committee and may not be less than the fair market value on the date of grant of such option or SAR, or less than 110% of fair market value for incentive stock options granted to holders of more than 10% of our common stock.
-When our common stock is listed on a stock exchange in the U.S., the fair market value is the closing sale price of one share of our common stock is listed.
-If our common stock is not listed on a stock exchange in the U.S., the fair market value will be determined in accordance with methods and procedures established by the committee.
+When our common stock is listed on a stock exchange in the U.S., the fair market value is the closing sale price of one share of our common stock on the date of determination (or the last preceding date for which such price exists), as reported on the principal U.S. exchange on which our common stock is listed on a stock exchange in the U.S., the fair market value will be determined in accordance with methods and procedures established by the committee.
 The term of awards will not be longer than 10 years, or in the case of incentive stock options, longer than 5 years with respect to holders of more than 10% of our common stock.